Corporate Governance

 Internal Control and Auditing Department

-Nomination Advisory Committee (Non-Mandatory)
+Nomination Advisory Committee and Remuneration Advisory Committee

 Assessment of the Effectiveness of the Board of Directors